2019 Ayala Philippines Athletics – Men’s High Jump

 Spotted in PRISAA

 Candelario spotted Sequita two years ago in the PRISAA.
-He said every year, he would ask Sequita to join training sessions.
+After that, he said every year, he would ask Sequita to join training sessions.

 “He stil has to build muscle that’s why he can’t use the (starting) blocks much,”